cirops/nest-practice-projects/README.md

 To help you navigate through the projects, they are categorized into three subjective difficulty levels: **Easy**, **Medium**, and **Hard**.
 Choose a project that matches your current skill level or challenge yourself with something more advanced.

-### Easy Projects
-- **Blog Management Service**: Build a basic blogging platform with CRUD operations for posts.
-- **To-Do List API**: Create a simple to-do list API with user authentication and task management.
-- **URL Shortening Service**: Develop a service to shorten URLs with analytics.
-- **Weather Information API**: Fetch and serve weather data from external APIs.
-- **Email Newsletter Service**: Implement a system to manage and send email newsletters.
-- **File Storage API**: Create a simple API to upload and manage files.
-- **Task Scheduling Service**: Build a service to schedule and manage tasks.
-- **User Role Management API**: Implement a basic system for managing user roles and permissions.
-- **Recipe Sharing Platform**: Create a platform for users to share and browse recipes.
-- **Social Authentication Service**: Integrate social media login options into an application.

-### Medium Projects
-- **User Authentication Service**: Implement a robust authentication system with JWT and OAuth.
-- **Real-Time Chat API**: Build a backend for a real-time chat application.
-- **E-commerce Backend Service**: Create a backend for an online store, including product management and orders.
-- **Payment Processing Integration**: Integrate with a payment gateway to process transactions.
-- **Content Management System (CMS)**: Develop a basic CMS to manage and publish content.
-- **Online Quiz Platform**: Create a platform for hosting and taking online quizzes.
-- **Appointment Scheduling System**: Implement a system for scheduling and managing appointments.
-- **Document Management System**: Build a service to manage, store, and retrieve documents.
-- **CRM Backend Service**: Develop a CRM backend to manage customer interactions.
-- **Inventory Management System**: Create a system to track and manage inventory levels.
-- **Job Board Backend Service**: Build a backend for a job posting and application platform.
-- **Event Management System**: Implement a system to manage and promote events.
-- **Survey Creation Platform**: Create a platform for designing and taking surveys.
-- **Healthcare Management System**: Build a system to manage healthcare data and appointments.
-- **Content Aggregation Service**: Implement a service to aggregate content from multiple sources.
-- **Location-Based Service**: Create a service that offers location-based data and functionality.

-### Hard Projects
-- **Real-Time Analytics Dashboard**: Develop a real-time dashboard for visualizing data and analytics.
-- **Online Learning Management System (LMS)**: Create an LMS to manage courses, students, and learning content.
-- **Multiplayer Game Backend**: Build a backend for a real-time multiplayer game.
-- **Ride-Sharing Service Backend**: Develop a backend for a ride-sharing platform.
-- **Content Recommendation Engine**: Implement a system to recommend content to users based on their preferences.
-- **Music Streaming Backend Service**: Create a backend for a music streaming service, including playlists and playback.
-- **Remote Monitoring System**: Develop a system for remote monitoring and control of devices.
-- **AI Chatbot Backend**: Build a backend to power an AI chatbot with natural language processing.
-- **Document Collaboration Platform**: Create a platform for real-time document collaboration.
-- **Online Banking System**: Develop a backend for managing bank accounts, transactions, and financial services.
+### **Easy Projects**
+- 📝 **Blog Management Service**: A simple blogging platform with CRUD operations for posts.
+- ✅ **To-Do List API**: A basic API for managing to-do lists, including user authentication and task management.
+- 🔗 **URL Shortening Service**: A service for shortening URLs and tracking usage statistics.
+- ☁️ **Weather Information API**: An API for fetching and providing weather data from external sources.
+- 📁 **File Storage API**: A service for uploading, storing, and managing files.
+- 🔑 **User Role Management API**: An API for managing user roles and permissions within an application.
+- 🔐 **Social Authentication Service**: Integration of social media login options for user authentication.
+- 📄 **Document Collaboration Platform**: A platform that supports real-time collaboration on documents.
+- 📦 **Inventory Management API**: An API for tracking and managing inventory levels and product information.

+### **Medium Projects**
+- 🛡️ **User Authentication Service**: A comprehensive authentication system using JWT and OAuth for secure access.
+- 💬 **Real-Time Chat API**: A backend service for supporting real-time messaging and chat functionalities.
+- 🛒 **E-commerce Backend**: The backend for an online store, handling product management, orders, and payments.
+- 💳 **Payment Processing API**: Integration with payment gateways for processing transactions and handling payments.
+- 📝 **Content Management System (CMS)**: A CMS for managing and publishing content across different platforms.
+- 📅 **Appointment Scheduling API**: A service for scheduling and managing appointments and bookings.
+- 💼 **Job Board Backend**: The backend for a job board, including job postings, applications, and user management.
+- 🎟️ **Event Management System**: A system for managing and promoting events, including ticket sales and registrations.
+- 📊 **Survey Creation Platform**: A platform for creating and managing surveys and collecting responses.
+- 🏥 **Healthcare Management API**: An API for managing healthcare data, appointments, and patient records.
+- 📰 **Content Aggregation Service**: A service for aggregating content from various sources and providing it in a unified format.
+- 📍 **Location-Based Service**: A service offering functionality based on geographic location, such as local recommendations.
+- 🔍 **Search Service**: A backend service for indexing and searching data efficiently, possibly with Elasticsearch.
+- 🚨 **Notification Service**: A service for sending notifications via email, SMS, or push notifications.
+- 🔄 **Data Migration Service**: A tool for migrating data between different databases or formats.

+### **Hard Projects**
+- 📊 **Real-Time Analytics Dashboard**: A dashboard for visualizing and analyzing real-time data.
+- 🎓 **Online Learning Management System (LMS)**: A system for managing online courses, students, and educational content.
+- 🎮 **Multiplayer Game Backend**: A backend for supporting real-time multiplayer game functionalities and interactions.
+- 🚗 **Ride-Sharing Service Backend**: The backend for a ride-sharing platform, handling ride requests, driver management, and payments.
+- 🎯 **Content Recommendation Engine**: An engine for recommending content based on user preferences and behavior.
+- 🎵 **Media Upload & Streaming Service**: A backend for uploading and streaming media content, including audio and video.
+- 📡 **Remote Monitoring System**: A system for monitoring and controlling remote devices or systems.
+- 🤖 **AI Chatbot Backend**: A backend for powering an AI-driven chatbot with natural language processing capabilities.
+- 📝 **Document Collaboration Platform**: A comprehensive platform for real-time collaboration and management of documents (merged with the earlier version).
+- 💰 **Online Banking System**: A backend for managing bank accounts, transactions, and financial services.
+- 📊 **API Gateway**: A gateway for managing and routing requests to multiple microservices.
+- 🔒 **Rate Limiting Service**: A service for controlling the rate of requests to APIs, protecting against abuse and DDoS attacks.
+- 🗳️ **Blockchain-based Voting System**: A decentralized voting system using blockchain technology for secure and transparent elections.
+- 🏳️ **Feature Flag Service**: A service for managing feature toggles and enabling/disabling features dynamically in applications.

 ## Getting Started